 - After the Virginia Tech massacre mentioned above, pundits were falling all over each other to blame video games for the shooting spree (the fact that the shooter was a Korean college student probably contributed).
 Lo and behold, warrant searches of his house discovered no video games of any kind and his roommates did not recall ever seeing him play one.
 A little further research determined that the shooter was an unmedicated schizophrenic.
 Note that those same talking heads were not rushing back to correct themselves.
 At least some media members recognized the scapegoating.

-- Parodied in "Im OK", an entry to Jack Thompson's infamous challenge to make a game where the leaders of the gaming industry are killed by the player.
+- Jack Thompson once proposed an infamous challenge to make a violent video game where the leaders of the gaming industry are killed by the player, promising to donate to charity if it were actually made.
+When it WAS made, he said it was a joke and he would not donate.
+So what happens?
+Penny Arcade donates the sum he said he would donate, with Jack Thompson's name and text "For Jack Thompson, because Jack Thompson won't".
+Cue to Thompson trying to have the creators arrested for extortion and criminal harassment.
+Interestingly, this trope is parodied in I'm O.K, a game that resulted from this challenge.
 The father of a murdered 14-year-old says that Jack Offson's claim that video games caused his son's death is preposterous, and that his son wanted to be a video game designer; however, when Offson tells him to think of games as Murder Simulators, he says, "When you put it that way, it all makes sense!"

 - As of American Amusement Machine Association v.
 Kendrick in 2001, the American judiciary does not consider there to be enough evidence to argue that video game violence leads to real violence.
 A work that deliberately incited violence would be subject to ban under the 1942 case of Chaplinsky v.
 New Hampshire, and the Kendrick case noted that a photorealistic, plot-free, grotesquely violent game might be ban-worthy, but neither applies to, say, Mortal Kombat, the game that was to be banned in the Kendrick case.
 (The judge also noted that Mortal Kombat has positive themes as well as negative ones—for instance, the female fighters are just as powerful as the male ones.)